Epiisteme/awesome-hyperledger-fabric/CONCEPTS.md

 - bidirectional communication stream with the peer

 ## Chaincode and Shim concepts
-- The shim is responsible for starting and coordinating the interaction between the Chaincode implementation and the peer the process is connected to.
+- The shim is responsible for starting and coordinating the interaction between the Chaincode implementation and the peer processes.

 ## Defining Anchor Peers
 - Once a peer is defined as an anchor peer for a channel - it automatically is anchor peer for all other channels that it participates in.